abhishek6262/timo/readme.md

 Here's a glimpse into what's coming next for Timo:

-1. **Labels (Implemented)**: Add labels to your thoughts to categorize them and make them easier to search and list.
+1. **Labels (Done)**: Add labels to your thoughts to categorize them and make them easier to search and list.
-2. **Reminders (Planned)**: Set reminders for your thoughts and get notified at the specified time.
+2. **Clear Confirmation (Done)**: Implement a confirmation step before clearing all thoughts to prevent accidental data loss.
-3. **Clear Confirmation (Planned)**: Implement a confirmation step before clearing all thoughts to prevent accidental data loss.
+3. **Reminders (Planned)**: Set reminders for your thoughts and get notified at the specified time.

 **Note**: The roadmap is subject to change based on priorities and development progress.